-One of the first tests you might receive from a cardiologist at NYC Cardiology, Manhattan Cardiovascular Associates is an echocardiogram.
+One of the first procedures you might receive from a cardiologist at NYC Cardiology, Manhattan Cardiovascular Associates is an echocardiogram.
 It’s one of the most accurate and most common tests used to evaluate your heart function.
-The test is painless, non-invasive and risk-free.
+The echocardiogram procedure is painless, non-invasive and risk-free.
 It relies on ultrasound technology to measure sound waves emitted from the beating of your heart.

 Echoes of Healing